 Please reduce the size of your PDF before sending it to us.
 That’s small enough to attach to an email, but big enough for our judges to read on a screen.
 We don’t need print resolution (300+ dpi) files, so please adjust the size of your scans or lower the resolution of the PDF.

 Is it okay if we have a letterer or colorist, or plan to hire one at a later date?

 That’s fine, as long as the submission comes from the writer-artist duo or single cartoonist per the instructions.

-As long as it is still May 11, 2020 somewhere on Earth, we will accept your submission!
+As long as it is still March 31, 2022 somewhere on Earth, we will accept your submission.

 Did you get my submission?

-We’re a very small operation, so we won’t be able to confirm receipt of your submission until after we’ve completed the submissions process, but please rest assured that if you emailed your application to firstname.lastname@example.org, we received your submission.
+We’re a very small operation, so we won’t be able to individually confirm receipt of your submission, but please rest assured that if you submitted your application through the form, we received your submission.

 There’s a problem with the form, or I have other questions!